moq-wg/moq-transport/draft-lcurley-moq-transport.md

 ### Send Order
 Media is produced with an intended order, both in terms of when media should be presented (PTS) and when media should be decoded (DTS).
-As stated in motivation ({{latency}}), the network is unable to maintain this ordering during congestion without increasing latency.
+As stated in motivation ({{motivation}}), the network is unable to maintain this ordering during congestion without increasing latency.

 The encoder determines how to behave during congestion by assigning each object a numeric send order.
 The send order SHOULD be followed when possible to ensure that the most important media is delivered when throughput is limited.